 Cognitive behavioural therapy (CBT) is a type of psychological talking therapy treatment that helps patients to understand the thoughts, beliefs and attitudes that influence their feelings and behaviours.
-Placing empahsis on the here and now, a qualified cognitive behavioural therapist can help you break down your problems into smaller, more manageable parts.
-Cognitive behaviour therapists will work with you to agree established goals for the therapy.
+Placing emphasis on the here and now, a qualified cognitive behavioural therapist can help you break down your problems into smaller, more manageable parts.
+Cognitive behaviour therapists will work with you to agree on established goals for the therapy.

 CBT is usually short-term and focuses specifically on helping to deal with a specific problem or difficulty.
 Cognitive Behavioural Therapy sessions are straightforward and accessible from any location via Skype.

-The underlying theory behing CBT is that thought patterns are at the root of how we interpret and deal with situations and that changing how we think can affect how we feel or behave.
+The underlying theory behind CBT is that thought patterns are at the root of how we interpret and deal with situations and that changing how we think can affect how we feel or behave.
 This is based on the idea that our thoughts cause our feelings and behaviours, as opposed to external events or situations.

 Cognitive behavioural therapy can help you to become more aware of your thought patterns and how these affect your emotions and behaviours.
 It emphasises identifying, challenging and changing negative thought patterns so that you can challenge your thoughts about situations and become more aware of how your thinking might be determining how you view the world and how you behave.

 Under the UK government’s NICE guidelines, CBT is recognised as one of the most effective treatments for a number of mental health issues.
-These conditions include anxiety, depression, post-traumatic stress disorder (PTSD), eating disorders, anger problems, obsessive compulsive disorder (OCD), phobias, drug and alcohol abuse, sleep issues and relationship problems.
+These conditions include anxiety, depression, post-traumatic stress disorder (PTSD), eating disorders, anger problems, obsessive-compulsive disorder (OCD), phobias, drug and alcohol abuse, sleep issues and relationship problems.
 In some cases, CBT can match the effectiveness of antidepressant medications such as Sertraline.

 CBT can also be used to treat chronic health conditions such as irritable bowel syndrome (IBS) and arthritis.
-While it cannot provide a cure for these conditions, it can help individuals cope with their physical symptoms in the long-term.
-CBT can offer support for issues including depression, anxiety, panic attacks, stress, self-esteem, anger management, eating disorders, trauma and PTSD, phobias, addictions, obsessive compulsive disorder and other areas.
+While it cannot provide a cure for these conditions, it can help individuals cope with their physical symptoms in the long term.
+CBT can offer support for issues including depression, anxiety, panic attacks, stress, self-esteem, anger management, eating disorders, trauma and PTSD, phobias, addictions, obsessive-compulsive disorder and other areas.